terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 **Static button**: Uses Markdown.
 Optimal for a Markdown document like a GitHub ReadMe or BitBucket repository.

-You can [include an environment](/docs/postman-for-publishers/run-in-postman/environments-run-button/) with either type of button.
+With both buttons, you have the option to [include an environment](/docs/postman-for-publishers/run-in-postman/environments-run-button/).
 The environment will open in the Postman app along with a copy of your collection whenever a user clicks your button.
 The user can then input their own [variable values in the environment](/docs/postman/variables-and-environments/variables/).

 ## Use the dynamic button to access the Run in Postman API